memgraph/docs/docs/reference-guide/security.md

 GRANT READ ON LABELS :L1, :L2 TO charlie;
 ```

-while granting both read and edit permissions for all labels in the graph, would be written as:
+while granting both `READ` and `EDIT` permissions for all labels in the graph, would be written as:

 ```cypher
 GRANT UPDATE ON LABELS * TO charlie;